covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     }
     ```

 What happened here is that Spinner is a special case of AdapterView.
-For this type of view we need to set data source for it, so that the 'adaptor' can combine data with view (remember MVC pattern?).
+For this type of view, we need to set data source for it, so that the 'adaptor' can combine data with a view (remember MVC pattern?).
 Here `android.R.layout.simple_spinner_item` and `android.R.layout.simple_spinner_dropdown_item` are built-in layouts provided by the system.

 What we need to do to initialize the adaptor is that we need to implement two concrete methods `onItemSelected` and `onNothingSelected`.
 These two methods provide actions based on which item is being selected.

 ### ProgressBar, Android threading

-What we also want to do for our app is that once we clicke the 'Download' button we'll go to a seperate Activit to download some images.
+What we also want to do for our app is that once we click the 'Download' button we'll go to a separate Activity to download some images.
 And the downloaded image can be passed back to the main activity to be displayed.

 1. Create a new Empty Activity and name it DownloadActivity.
 Open activity_download.xml and replace everthing in it with the following:
     ```xml